JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 No. We do not have servers and we do not store users private keys.
 You install our software on your computer which keeps your key nice, safe, and under your control.

-### Will Mailpile function similar to Lavabit and use different passwords for IMAP connections that are not related with privatekey password used to to decrypt mails?
+### Will Mailpile function similar to Lavabit and use different passwords for IMAP connections that are not related with private key password used to to decrypt mails?

 No. Mailpile is entirely different than Lavabit.